PyBites-Open-Source/pybites-carbon/README.md

 ## Slow internet

-If you have a slow internet connection you can optionally internet connection you can optionally set `SECONDS_SLEEP_BEFORE_DOWNLOAD` to a value higher than the default `3`.
+If you have a slow internet connection you can optionally set `SECONDS_SLEEP_BEFORE_DOWNLOAD` to a value higher than the default `3`.
 This is the time the script waits between clicking on "export image" and closing the driver connection to the carbon site (ending the script).

 ```
 export SECONDS_SLEEP_BEFORE_DOWNLOAD=10